lord-dubious/understand.me/docs/technical_product_knowledge_base/part2_comprehensive_feature_breakdown.md

     *   **User Story/Goal:** As a session participant, I want to have a dedicated and uninterrupted turn to express my perspective using voice or text, and optionally share a file, so that my viewpoint is clearly captured and understood by others and the AI mediator.
 *   **UI Reference:** UI Development Guide - Part 7, Section 7.3.
 *   **Technical Requirements & Acceptance Criteria:**
-    1. System (PicaOS) must manage a speaking order for participants.
+    1. System (AI Orchestration Layer) must manage a speaking order for participants.
     2. Expo app must clearly indicate whose turn it is and who is next.
     3. Active speaker must be able to provide input via voice (transcribed in real-time) or text.
     4. Active speaker must be able to attach/share a file during their turn.
     5. For Same-Device Mode (Component 10.4), the "tap-to-talk" mechanism must correctly attribute speech to the selected user on the shared device.
     6. All spoken/typed contributions must be stored in Supabase (`session_messages`) with correct speaker attribution and timestamp.
-    7. Alex (PicaOS/GenAI) must monitor for interruptions and gently enforce the "one speaker at a time" rule.
+    7. Alex (AI Orchestration Layer/GenAI) must monitor for interruptions and gently enforce the "one speaker at a time" rule.
     8. Alex may provide time management cues if applicable.
     9. Listeners see the real-time transcript.
 *   **Service Breakdown & Responsibilities:**
     *   **Expo App:**
-        *   Displays current speaker, next speaker, and speaking order (data from PicaOS via `sessionStore`).
+        *   Displays current speaker, next speaker, and speaking order (data from AI Orchestration Layer via `sessionStore`).
         *   Manages UI for active speaker (highlighting, input enabled) vs. listeners.
         *   Handles Same-Device "tap-to-talk" logic (Component 10.4), ensuring correct `profile_id` is sent with input.
-        *   Captures voice input (`expo-av` - Component 10.1) and sends audio chunks to PicaOS for real-time STT.
+        *   Captures voice input (`expo-av` - Component 10.1) and sends audio chunks to AI Orchestration Layer for real-time STT.
-        *   Captures text input (`<TextInput>` - Component 10.8) and sends to PicaOS.
+        *   Captures text input (`<TextInput>` - Component 10.8) and sends to AI Orchestration Layer.
-        *   Handles file selection (`expo-document-picker`/`expo-image-picker` - Component 10.3) and upload to Supabase Storage, then sends file reference to PicaOS.
+        *   Handles file selection (`expo-document-picker`/`expo-image-picker` - Component 10.3) and upload to Supabase Storage, then sends file reference to AI Orchestration Layer.
-        *   Receives and displays real-time transcript updates (from Supabase Realtime via PicaOS).
+        *   Receives and displays real-time transcript updates (from Supabase Realtime via AI Orchestration Layer).
-        *   Displays Alex's guidance/interventions (from PicaOS).
+        *   Displays Alex's guidance/interventions (from AI Orchestration Layer).
-    *   **PicaOS (AI Orchestration):**
+    *   **AI Orchestration Layer (AI Orchestration):**
         *   Manages session state: current phase (`Express`), speaking order, active speaker, timers.
 This state could be backed by Upstash Redis for resilience.
         *   Receives audio from Expo app -> Google GenAI STT (or ElevenLabs STT).
         *   Receives text/transcript or file reference from Expo app.
-        *   Constructs `session_messages` payload (with `session_id`, `profile_id`, `content`, `message_type`) and instructs Supabase Edge Function (or uses service key directly if PicaOS is secure backend) to insert into Supabase DB.
+        *   Constructs `session_messages` payload (with `session_id`, `profile_id`, `content`, `message_type`) and instructs Supabase Edge Function (or uses service key directly if AI Orchestration Layer is secure backend) to insert into Supabase DB.
 This insert triggers Supabase Realtime updates for all clients.
         *   Monitors conversation flow (via GenAI analysis of incoming messages) for interruptions or significant deviations from rules/goals.
         *   Prompts Google GenAI for Alex's intervention scripts (e.g., time reminders, rule enforcement) and sends to ElevenLabs for TTS, then to Expo app.
     *   **Supabase:**
         *   **Database:** Stores `session_messages`, `session_files`.
 Updates `session_participants` (e.g., `last_spoke_at`).
         *   **Realtime:** Broadcasts new `session_messages` to all subscribed clients.
         *   **Storage:** Stores any files shared during this phase.
-    *   **Google GenAI SDK:** Provides STT (if used by PicaOS), and LLM for analyzing flow/generating Alex's intervention scripts.
+    *   **Google GenAI SDK:** Provides STT (if used by AI Orchestration Layer), and LLM for analyzing flow/generating Alex's intervention scripts.
     *   **ElevenLabs API:** Voices Alex's interventions.
-    *   **Upstash Redis (via PicaOS):** Caching current session state, speaking order, or frequently used Alex prompts for this phase.
+    *   **Upstash Redis (via AI Orchestration Layer):** Caching current session state, speaking order, or frequently used Alex prompts for this phase.
     *   **Dappier/Nodely:** Unlikely to be directly involved in the core Express phase logic unless a shared file comes from/goes to IPFS via Nodely, or Dappier provides real-time data that a user refers to during their turn.
     *   **Sentry:** Monitors errors in all services.
 *   **Key Algorithms/Complex Logic:**
-    *   **PicaOS:** Turn management queue.
+    *   **AI Orchestration Layer:** Turn management queue.
 Logic for detecting interruptions or end-of-turn (could be based on silence detection from STT, explicit "done" action, or GenAI understanding semantic completion).
 Prompt engineering for Alex's interventions.
     *   **Expo App (Same-Device):** Accurately capturing which of the co-located users initiated the "tap-to-talk" and associating their input with their correct `profile_id`.

 ---